 Verse of the day - December 3, 2020

 May this bible verse and prayer encourage you all.
-Jesus bless you all and your loved ones.
+Jesus blesses you all and your loved ones.

 Verse of the day - December 2, 2020

-Do you realise that every challenge we encounter is an opportunity for growth.
+Do you realize that every challenge we encounter is an opportunity for growth?
 The pain we feel today may be the cause of the strength we may feel tomorrow.

 Bible Verse of the day - November 30, 2020